-To build a quality landing page you mainly need help from 3 people: web designer, web developer and COPY WRITER.
-Unfortunately, very often site owners oversee the importance of the copy writer and prefer to write content by themselves or to delegate this task to someone from the company.
+To build a quality landing page you mainly need help from 3 people: web designer, web developer, and COPYWRITER.
+Unfortunately, very often site owners oversee the importance of the copywriter and prefer to write content by themselves or to delegate this task to someone from the company.

 But crafting copy for a landing page is a difficult task.
-Every marketer should know that copywriting requires a specific sets of skills that not everyone who works in online marketing is fortunate enough to have.
+Every marketer should know that copywriting requires a specific set of skills that not everyone who works in online marketing is fortunate enough to have.

-At the same time, content copy writing is crucial for your marketing success : even a perfectly designed landing page, needs compelling and well written content to convert.
+At the same time, content copywriting is crucial for your marketing success: even a perfectly designed landing page, needs compelling and well-written content to convert.

-In this article, you will find landing page copywriting best practices, that could help to better organize your copy writing process.
+In this article, you will find landing page copywriting best practices, that could help to better organize your copywriting process.
 Most of the points I’m listing, though seemingly minor or obvious, are easy to overlook or to underestimate.

 Nevertheless, these practices may have a huge impact on users and website conversions.